confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

 **tl;dr:** _Introduce **Y**et **A**nother **T**esting **T**ool (YATT) that is written and driven
 primarily by SQL-based syntax to add coverage for test cases that require interleaving statements and inserts.
-Eventually, the goal is to replace the external facing testing tool and maybe QTT tests._
+Eventually, the goal is to replace the external facing ksql-test-runner and maybe (R)QTT tests._

 ## Motivation and background